paradisec-archive/digitising_manuscripts/index.md

 </p>

 #### Kaiser Reprokid Photo Stand
 The Reprokid model is a compact camera stand that can accommodate small, lightweight cameras.
 It works really well with either of the above Canon cameras.
-This photo stand came with the lighting set, so we did not need to figure out where to attach any lighting.
-The vertical post is ruled so you can easily retrieve the distance of the lens to the target, or just know make note of the distance for quick set up for the next time you shoot.
-The base is a moderately hard plastic grey surface so I use black matte card stock under my items.
-You can add a ruler or a [colour separation guide and grey scales patch](https://www.kodak.com/en/motion/page/color-separation-guides-and-gray-scales).
+This photo stand came with the lighting set, so one does not need to figure out where to attach any lighting.
+The vertical post is ruled so you can retrieve the distance of the lens to the target, or just know make note of the distance for quick set up for the next time you shoot.
+The base is a hard plastic grey surface so I use black matte card stock under my items.
+You can place a ruler or a [colour separation guide and grey scales patch](https://www.kodak.com/en/motion/page/color-separation-guides-and-gray-scales) on the base if you need this level of colour precision in your image capture.

 <p align="center">
   <img width="500" src="images/img-cap-photo-stand.JPG">